 An oncologist is a physician who specializes in diagnosing and treating cancer.
 They act as the primary healthcare provider for people with cancer to coordinate and manage their treatment.

-The American Cancer Society predict around 1.8 million new cancer diagnoses in 2020.
+The American Cancer Society predict around

 Cancer remains one of the leading causes of death in the United States, but survival rates continue to improve due to advances in cancer detection, treatment, and management.

 People with cancer will typically work with a team of healthcare providers, including nurses, dietitians, pathologists, and oncologists.